oskariorg/oskari-docs/md/documentation/backend/usermanagement.md

 This results in a "register" link being added under the login form on the map-page.
 The current register pages are very crude with alert notifications.
 The functionality is mostly contained under [oskari-server/control-users](https://github.com/nls-oskari/oskari-server/tree/develop/control-users) with JSPs that can be overridden in oskari-server-extensions using the same filename as the original.
 There are also localizations for the user registration that can be overridden with [locale/messages-ext.properties](https://github.com/nls-oskari/oskari-server/blob/develop/servlet-map/src/main/resources/locale/messages.properties) files in the server classpath.

+Note!
+User registration has been tested/implemented only for the case where users are in the Oskari database.
+Not for SAML logins etc.